-Our History goes back much further than just 15 years!
+Our History goes back much further than just 17 years!
 In the 1980’s, a choral director named Irene Schmor created the renowned Amadeus Children’s Choir, at a time when there were few high-level children’s choirs in Canada.
 Amadeus launched the careers of numerous professional singers, plus it toured Europe and made recordings.
 When Mrs. Schmor retired her Amadeus Children's Choir, many singers wanted to continue to perform together and in 1998 a new society was formed - AcademyWest Schola Cantorum.
 Susan James, who had been the longtime accompanist for Amadeus, led the choir.
 Susan’s life journey soon took her to England and, in 2000, Fiona Blackburn was hired as Artistic Director of AcademyWest.

-Highlights of the past 15 years include: numerous years representing British Columbia at the National Music Festival; three 2010 Winter Olympic appearances; and being awarded the 2008 Elmer Iseler Award for the best performance of a Canadian work at the renowned International Choral Kathaumixw.
+Highlights of the past 17 years include: numerous years representing British Columbia at the National Music Festival; three 2010 Winter Olympic appearances; and being awarded the 2008 Elmer Iseler Award for the best performance of a Canadian work at the renowned International Choral Kathaumixw.
 The girls have made guest appearances with such artists as: the Vancouver Chamber Choir, Elektra Women’s Choir, Chor Leoni Men’s Choir, the Sea to Sky Symphony, opera superstar Ben Heppner and world famous singing groups The Nylons and The Tenors.

 Touring is an important mandate of BC Girls Choir - to perform music of Canadian composers beyond our borders.
 The choir has been fortunate to tour Australia, China, North and Central America, and ten countries of Europe: England, Scotland, Ireland, Wales, Germany, Holland, Croatia, Austria, Slovenia and Italy.
-The girls have sung in famous cathedrals, concert halls and in some unusual venues, such as: Roman amphitheatres, at Highland Games, in caves, in the gardens where The Sound of Music was filmed, and live on Croatian TV!
+The girls have sung in famous cathedrals, concert halls and in some unusual venues, such as: a Roman amphitheatre, at a Scottish Highland Games, in caves, in the gardens where The Sound of Music was filmed, and live on Croatian TV!
 Whenever and wherever the girls travel, they love to represent their province, share their music and make new ‘choir friends’ from all over the world.